pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sPD-clusters.md

 ![pd-multi-dns-diagrams](../images/pd-multi-dns-diagram.png)

 `20-kubernetes/09-multi-k8s-pingdirectory/03-multi-cluster-dns`

 This example uses [Headless Services](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) instead of regular clusterIp services.
-This is necessary in a VPC peered environment because typically the route-tables and ip ranges you've peered correspond to container ip addresses, not service addresses.
-If you were to use clusterIp addresses, the instances may, unexpectedly, not have network connectivity to each other.
+This is necessary in a VPC-peered environment because typically the route-tables and IP ranges you've peered correspond to container IP addresses, not service addresses.

+If you were to use clusterIp addresses, the instances might, unexpectedly, not have network connectivity to each other.

 The headless services use externalDNS to dynamically add records to the DNS provider (example, Route53)

-This example likely requires some more care, you'll want to sift through the yamls to understand what is going on.
+Because this example requires more care, you should sift through the yamls to understand what is going on.

-Once the example is stood up, you will see logs similar to:
+When the example is stood up, you'll see logs similar to:

 ![pd-multi-dns-logs](../images/pd-multi-dns-logs.png)

 ### Without VPC Peering

-Some organizations do not allow VPC peering, or similar networking functions.
-Or, there may be no way to create external hostnames on clusterIp services.
+Some organizations don't allow VPC peering or similar networking functions, or there might be no way to create external hostnames on clusterIp services.
 Here are some examples that may help.

 #### Using NodePorts

-In a scenario where you do not have VPC peering, or must create external DNS names manually, it may be beneficial to use NodePorts.
+In a scenario where you don't have VPC peering or must create external DNS names manually, it might be beneficial to use NodePorts.

-To do this:
+To use NodePorts:

-* Use the `20-kubernetes/09-multi-k8s-pingdirectory/03-multi-cluster-dns` example as reference
+1. Use the `20-kubernetes/09-multi-k8s-pingdirectory/03-multi-cluster-dns` example as reference
-* Make the pod-selector services NodePort services instead of clusterIp.
+2. Make the pod-selector services NodePort services instead of clusterIp.
-* Optionally, remove the external name, and create a routable dns name.
+3. Optionally, remove the external name and create a routable dns name.

    If these names are being manually, then create the services and assign names before starting the statefulset.

 ### Single Load Balancer

 !!! caution
-    The following examples are for extremely constrained environments, where traffic must go out through an external load balancer.
+    The following examples are for extremely constrained environments where traffic must go out through an external load balancer.
 For many purposes, these can be considered deprecated.
-Doing replication through load balancers should be avoided when possible.
+Avoid doing replication through load balancers when possible.

-Here's a diagram of how a single load balancer can be used:
+The following diagram shows how you can use a single load balancer.

 ![Single Load Balancer](../images/multi-k8s-cluster-pingdirectory-single-lb.png)

-Advantages
+Advantages:

 * Decreased cost of a single load balancer
 * Single IP required